-Fight Anxiety With These Nutrients And Herbs
+Calm Mental Stress With These Nutrients and Herbs

 The Anxiety and Depression Association of America (ADAA) reports that anxiety disorders such as generalized anxiety disorder (GAD), panic disorder, and social anxiety disorder afflict approximately 18 percent of the population or roughly 40 million adult Americans1.

 Based on these numbers, this means that approximately 1 in 5 people will develop some type of anxious condition at some point in their lives, making it the most common mental illness in the U.S. according to the ADAA2.

 It is a disabling condition that is characterized by fear, tension, and excessive worries regarding common problems.
 It is often accompanied by physical symptoms like muscle tension, chest tightness, and heart palpitations.

 Conventional medications do not address the root cause of the problem and only treat symptoms.
 Research shows that the remission rates for people with anxiety remain as low as 38 percent after five years3.